ces3001/obsidian-tasklist/README.md

 - `aliases` within the note’s properties should be:
 	- first, the note's identifier tag. e.g. `#projects/myproject`
 	- second, any number of words that identify the note, e.g. `My Project`
-	- Frontmatter ("Properties") example: `aliases: ["#projects/myproject", "My Project", "other additional", "aliases ok"]`, where the first alias is the tag that identifies this project or person. (tag can also not be first, but that may break other thigns)
+	- Frontmatter ("Properties") example: `aliases: ["#projects/myproject", "My Project", "other additional", "aliases ok"]`, where the first alias is the tag that identifies this project or person. (tag can also not be first, but that may break other things)
 - Tasks from across the vault (in any note) containing any of the aliases will be included
 	- `- [ ] Call so-and-so #projects/myproject`
 	- `- [ ] Call so-and-so for My Project`